 A limited company is considered more credible than a sole trader or partnership.
 The business is treated as a separate legal entity from its shareholders.
 This makes it seem like a more professional and established business.
 Customers are more likely to do business with a company that they perceive to be credible.

-It can be beneficial if you are trying to win large contracts.
+As a limited company, a voluntary audit can be beneficial if you are trying to win large contracts.
 It can also be helpful when you are trying to attract high-quality employees.
+Furthermore, if you’re interested in learning more, you may visit Price Bailey to find out who would benefit from a voluntary audit.

 Easier to sell or transfer